fle-internal/lex/docs/TOPIC_TREE.md

 # Understanding the Topic Tree
 ## (or: how to hack together a local content injection!)

 El topic tree.
 It's the lifeblood of KA Lite.
-It is one _big_ json file (located: `static/data/topics.json`) that holds the key to the hierarchical relationships between topics, videos, and exercises, and also contains metadata on each entry.
+It is one _big_ json file (located: `static/data/topics.json`) that holds the key to the hierarchical relationships between topics, videos, and exercises, and also contains metadata on for each.

 ## Topic Tree Structure

 In order to begin the process of modifying KA Lite to accept non-KA content, we first must understand how the topic tree is structured.

-Three import types of "nodes": Topic, Video, Exercise
+Three import types of "nodes" (which are dictionaries of meta-data): __Topic, Video, and Exercise__.
+Topics (e.g. Math) have "children" which are more nodes.
+What follows is a breakdown of the meta data in each node.

 ## Topic node
 ### Contains the following meta: